CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

   - **Death Sentence:** No grace period, revived with 10% health (same as vanilla).
 - Dodge is no longer random, instead stacking for each shot you take until it exceeds 100%.
 With 25% dodge you will take 3 shots and then dodge 1, for example.
   - Each consecutive dodge also adds a stack of **entropy** (5% dodge penalty) to prevent insane dodge values from being untouchable.
 Entropy is reset upon taking damage.
-  - **Agility Shield** now makes the effects of entropy worse to combat infinite dodge armour regen.
+  - **Agility Shield** doubles the effects of entropy to prevent infinite dodge armour regen.
 - Damage absorption cannot reduce damage to 0.

 ## The mod is too easy/hard!